JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-09-12-featureflagsarchitecture.md

 }
 ```

-All that's left is wrapping all this into a `TestSettingsActivity` with a separate launch icon and move these UI classes to the debug build type (or a module that is only included as a debug dependency) so the `Activity` isn't available in release builds.
+Now we just wrap all of this into a `TestSettingsActivity` with a separate launch icon and make sure this activity isn't available in release builds.
+The simplest way to do this is by moving all UI classes to the `debug` source folder.

-Now we have a very powerful, easy to use UI framework to dynamically configure the behavior of our app.
+Now we have a very powerful, easy to use UI framework to dynamically configure the behavior of our app!
 By just adding a single line `FeatureFlag` or `TestSetting` it instantly shows up in our UI.

 > Debug builds have a UI to toggle all `FeatureFlags` and `TestSettings` on or off that gets fully automatically generated.

-Note that we use a `RecyclerView` instead of a `PreferenceFragmentCompat` which makes the UI looks inconsistent for a settings screen.
-We do this because the androidx preference library is optimized for showing preferences defined in XML and connecting them to shared preferences.
-Whereas we want to show preferences defined in code and connect them to a `FeatureFlagProvider`.

 ## Remote feature flags
 Whilst talking about the `FirebaseFeatureFlagProvider` before, there is one important aspect that we didn't cover: how to refresh the local `FeatureFlag` cache with new remote values.
 Some feature flag tools do that for you automatically, but for others (like Firebase Remote Config), you need to trigger that process manually.